With tax time fast approaching it’s essential investors understand the importance of property depreciation and its financial benefits.

 - Depreciation is the natural wear and tear that occurs to a building and the assets within it over time.

 - Any property which generates income may be eligible for thousands of dollars in depreciation deductions.
 A BMT Tax Depreciation Schedule ensures investors don’t miss out on the hidden cash flow available for their properties.

 What sets BMT Tax Depreciation Schedules apart

 - BMT is the largest and most successful tax depreciation company in Australia.
-During the 2017/2018 financial year, we found residential property investors an average first year deduction of $8,212
+During FY 2017/18, we found residential property investors an average first year deduction of almost $9,000

 - Tax Ruling 97/25 states Quantity Surveyors such as BMT Tax Depreciation are one of the only professions qualified to estimate construction costs for depreciation